Pi-31415/Coding-Stratagems/PRINCE_RESOURCES.md

 C++ default

 **IMPORTANT : ** The bigger the memory, the slower the computer is.
 The faster the memory, the more expensive the computer is.
+There are different types of memory.